CLUB ADVISING AT SRJC

 - ELECTIONS:

-One piece of advice it to be thinking ahead.
+Advisors are encouraged to support early officer elections to ensure leadership continuity.
 Don't wait until the last minute to hold your elections.
 Hold elections early that way there's a known path moving forward.
 Create a "president-elect" system that allows for the future president time to shadow the current president.
 Advisors don’t have to run the elections, but should be present to ensure fair process and majority agreement.